lbtyree/Searching-a-Twitter-Dataset-/README.md

 # Searching Twitter DataSet
 Prompt and Source Code Given In Data Structures Courses at Columbia University

-File TweetDB.java contains my original code.
+File TweetDB.java contains my original code and is the main context of the project outlined below.

 The file `coachella_tweets.csv` contains 3882 tweets discussing the Coachella 2015 music festival.
 This dataset was originally createdfor the purpose of training and testing sentiment analysis models, identifying if a users view of the festival is positive or negative.